Fyxod/worklet-generator-agent/README.md

 ```
 pip install -r requirements.txt
 ```
- - It you are on linux use droplet-req.txt
+  - If you are on linux use droplet-req.txt
   - toml files are present if u use poetry as your venv manager(for windows)